Thank you for your courage in posting and these really good observations. Please take care of yourself Tom.

 Law & Order: SVU — Restitution at Last | The Price of a Stolen Childhood

 Recently, NBC’s Law & Order: SVU did an episode about the Marsh Law Firm’s effort to obtain compensation for victims of child pornography called Downloaded Child.

-You can watch the full Law & Order SVU episode, Downloaded Child, here online (for a limited time).
+IMDB has information on how to watch the full Law & Order SVU episode, Downloaded Child.

 Read about the real #StolenChildhood, Emily Bazelon’s groundbreaking New York Times Magazine story, The Price of a Stolen Childhood, about our client’s and our firm’s efforts to obtain justice for victims of child pornography.